 Hello!
 I’m Catriona, a Programme Officer – International at Chevening.
 Last year, we held a number of themed Q&A sessions.
 In relation to work experience, we noticed a number of recurring questions, which we have summarised below.

-(1) All applicants must have worked at least 2,800 hours to be eligible.
+(1) All applicants must have worked at least 2,800 hours to be eligible for a Chevening Scholarship.

 (2) We consider all types of work experience.